Shoujie2021/SFR_PLL-simulator/README.md

   conda config --add channels conda-forge

 # Introduction
 The program generates a 3 phase voltage signal, executes a DQ0 transform, then tracks the voltage angle with a PI controller

+# Run
+python main.py run -n 3